CaliforniaHerps.com

 California Alligator Lizard San Diego Alligator Lizard San Diego Alligator Lizards

-This lizard has a re-grown tail Some lizards have reddish coloring Males and females are sometimes seen paired up like this in April and May
+This lizard has a re-grown tail Some adults have a lot of red coloring Males and females are sometimes seen paired up like this in April and May

 lizard California Alligator Lizard lizard